Applying for the Scholarship

 - five, but not more than eight, letters of recommendation.
 Four of these must be from individuals who are qualified to advise selection committees about the applicant’s academic ability and standing, and one letter at least must speak to your character.

-- a personal statement not exceeding 1000 words which must be certified by the applicant as wholly truthful and his or her own work.
+- a personal statement not exceeding 1000 words which the applicant must attest as wholly truthful and his or her own work.
 Please click on link below for specific statement and certification requirements.